ethereum/execution-apis/src/builder/specification.md

         - `value`: `DATA`, 32 Bytes - the payment in wei that will be paid to the `feeRecipient` account.
         - `pubkey`: `DATA`, 48 Bytes - the public key associated with the builder.
     - `signature`: `DATA`, 96 Bytes - BLS signature of the builder over `message`.
-- error: code and message set in case an exception happens while getting the payload.
+- error: code and message set in case an exception happens while getting the header.

 #### Specification
 1. Builder software **SHOULD** respond immediately with the `header` that increases the `feeRecipient`'s balance by the most.